 Why Don’t I Receive The CPP Maximum?

-Only 6 percent of CPP recipients receive the maximum payment amount, according to Employment and Social Development Canada.
-The average recipient receives just 59 percent of the CPP maximum.
+Only 6% of CPP recipients receive the maximum payment amount, according to Employment and Social Development Canada.
+The average recipient receives about 56% of the CPP maximum.
 With that in mind, it’s best to lower your CPP expectations when calculating your potential retirement income.

 - Year YMPE